-These are the most beautiful travel puzzles to keep you inspired before your next trip!
+These are the most beautiful travel puzzles to inspire you before your next trip!

-You may not know this about me, but I spend way too much time holed up at home working on jigsaw puzzles when I’m not traveling.
-During quarantine, I thought it was the perfect time to stock up on puzzles, and from what I’ve seen, many people were thinking the same thing.
+You may not know this about me, but I spend too much time holed up at home working on jigsaw puzzles when I’m not traveling.
+During quarantine, I thought it was the perfect time to stock up on puzzles; from what I’ve seen, many people thought the same thing!

-I’ve even talked about hosting a puzzle party, but that might have to wait another time.
+I’ve even talked about hosting a puzzle party, perfect for us introverts.

 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 All opinions are always our own.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.

-As you’ll see, all the puzzles are 1000 pieces to 32,000 pieces and most of them are Ravensburger, because they make the best puzzles out there.
-Every piece is unique and they fit together perfectly.
+As you’ll see, all the puzzles are 1000 pieces to 32,000 pieces, and many are Ravensburger because they make the best puzzles out there.
+Every piece is unique, and they fit together perfectly.

 1. Big Sur Sunset, 1000 Piece, Ravensburger →